JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

   anywhere within the function they are declared in, including inside any nested blocks.
 If a `var` is declared outside of any function, it will be accessible at the global scope.
-* are accessible before being assigned
+* Are accessible before being assigned
-* can be redeclared in the same scope
+* Can be redeclared in the same scope

 ```
 var a = "a"